Kernelizing MSO Properties of Trees of Fixed Height, and Some Consequences: Consequences for Expressive Power of

 \subsection{Tree-models and their properties}

-Graph classes of bounded shrub-depth have been introduced recently in \cite{GHNOOR12} as those having simple \MSOi interpretations into the class(es) of rooted labelled trees of fixed height.
-Equivalently, they are defined by a very special kind of a simple hereditary interpretation:
+Graph classes of bounded shrub-depth have been introduced recently in \cite{GHNOOR12} as those having \MSOi interpretations in the class(es) of rooted labelled trees of fixed height.
+Equivalently, they are defined by a very special kind of a hereditary interpretation: